jensenlab/PlateArrays/README.md

 # The `arrayer` function

-Schedule Experiment objects onto plates in three steps:
+Create microplate layouts for multiple experiments in three steps:
 1. assign all experiments to as few plates as possible
 2. partition plates that contain multiple experiments and select wells to hold each run.
 Use central wells first.
 3. place a full complement of controls on each plate that has a given experiment